openseg-group/openseg.pytorch/README.md

 ## News

+- 2020/08/16 [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) has supported our HRNet + OCR.

+- 2020/07/20 The researchers from AInnovation have achieved the 1-st place on [ADE20K Leaderboard](http://sceneparsing.csail.mit.edu/) via training our HRNet + OCR with a semi-supervised learning scheme.
+More details are in their [Technical Report](https://arxiv.org/pdf/2007.10591.pdf)

 - 2020/07/09
 [OCR (Spotlight)](https://arxiv.org/pdf/1909.11065.pdf) and [SegFix](https://arxiv.org/pdf/2007.04269.pdf) have been accepted by the ECCV-2020.
 Notably, the reseachers from Nvidia set a new state-of-the-art performance on Cityscapes leaderboard: [85.4%](https://www.cityscapes-dataset.com/method-details/?submissionID=7836) via combining our HRNet + OCR with a new [hierarchical mult-scale attention scheme](https://arxiv.org/abs/2005.10821).